occam-ra/occam/doc/occam-structure.md

 ThisThere are some scattered issues (for example with memory management in the state-based part of OCCAM), but overall the essential RA methods are well-implemented.
 It is important, in developing OCCAM, that this core functionality be preserved in its current form.
 There is no need, at least in the short term, to redo any significant parts of the RA computation (though the code will definitely need some cleanup and separation of the core functions from the input/output and other components best handled by the user or application programmer).

+What is that core functionality (brief overview of workflow/functions)?

 #### Python Wrapping
 One of the most important structural improvements is, in my view, a partial reworking of the python layer (which handles high-level workflow).
 This change will touch on nearly every aspect of the updated application, because the design of the extension structure will underlay nearly every other element of the implementation (data handling, UI, integration, etc.).
 Other improvements, such as the user interface, input/output handling, etc., will follow naturally from that update.
 The current python layer is very thin, meaning that only a very small of computation is actually being handled by this layer.
 The python functionality falls into two categories: very high-level workflow, and helpers for c++ objects.
 Here's an example showing both some very high level workflow, and the use of ocUtils to pass parameters to the c++ objects through the manager: